Is this a massage?

 Is it OK to still get massages while receiving treatment?

 Seeing other therapists for massage, whether relaxation or deep tissue, always brought back pain and dysfunction that I had forgotten that I had.
 The person that I see for Voila and neurokinetic therapy would always have to fix what they did.
+I am not at all knocking traditional massage.
+This is just my honest personal experience.
 The only thing that I care about is that you are moving forward, rather than backward.
-You be the judge!
-Check out my neurokinetic therapy page on the difference between massage and what I do if you want to know how it is possible to respond to massage in the manner that I did.
-I have some clients who also feel they respond badly to massage and some who do both and see other therapists in addition to me.
+If you think receiving regular massage will help, then go for it.
+My clients are 50/50 split.
+Half of them don't get massages in addition to seeing me and half of them do.
+I encourage combining whatever compliments each other.
+I see different professionals who all serve a different purpose.